Encountering The Other The Challenge For The 21st Century

 Personal Growth and Development

 Meaningful encounters with difference can lead to personal growth, increased empathy, and expanded worldviews.
-These experiences can transform how we see ourselves and our place in the world That's the part that actually makes a difference..
+These experiences can transform how we see ourselves and our place in the world Simple, but easy to overlook..

 Building Inclusive Societies

 Societies that successfully engage with diversity tend to be more resilient, democratic, and prosperous.
-Inclusive communities put to work the strengths of their diverse members to create better outcomes for all.
+Inclusive communities use the strengths of their diverse members to create better outcomes for all.

 Strategies for Meaningful Encounters